 Other treatments (before or after surgery)

-Before surgery (neo-adjuvant therapy):
+Before surgery (neoadjuvant therapy):

 After surgery (adjuvant therapy):

-These treatments can include:
+These additional treatments can include:

 Chemotherapy: